Iriomote Island (Iriomotejima) 西表島

 Island-hopping by buffalo cart

 Tiny Yubu Island is separated from the east coast of Iriomote Island by a shallow, sandy strait.
-You can ride across to the island in a cart pulled by a buffalo while the driver plays the sanshin (an Okinawan stringed instrument) and entertains you with traditional songs.
+You can ride across to the island in a cart pulled by a buffalo while the guide plays the sanshin (an Okinawan stringed instrument) and entertains you with traditional songs.